-If you don’t feel like splurging at Mombar, head a few doors down to the pint-size Kabab Café.
+If you don’t feel like splurging at Mombar, head a few doors down to the pint-sized Kabab Café.
 The food is just as delectable, but cheaper and less gussied-up.
-Cheerful proprietor Ali el-Sayed wants you to be happy; start on your way with velvety baba ghanoush (studded with apples for a sweet twist) and eggeh, a golden-brown egg fritter.
+Cheerful proprietor Ali el-Sayed wants you to be happy; start on your way with velvety baba ghanoush (studded with apples for a sweet twist) and perfectly crisped, creamy sweetbreads.
 Logs of ground lamb and beef kofta are well-spiced, and the classic moussaka is a hearty vegetarian option.

 New Jersey brothers Peter and Danny Aggelatos flip Neapolitan-style pies topped with Brooklyn Grange produce at this 30-seat joint.
 Wood-fired crusts are topped with creative combos like spicy sopressata and thyme honey; and brussels sprouts, farm egg and truffle oil.
 House-made country bread serves as the foundation for crostini slathered in ramp butter or spring-onion compote.
 The beer list also skews seasonal, highlighting American sips from Dogfish Head, Victory Brewing Company and Firestone.